webpack/webpack-cli/OPTIONS.md

   --no-output-compare-before-emit                                                    Negative 'output-compare-before-emit' option.
   --output-cross-origin-loading <value>                                              This option enables cross-origin loading of chunks.
   --no-output-cross-origin-loading                                                   Negative 'output-cross-origin-loading' option.
+  --output-css-chunk-filename <value>                                                Specifies the filename template of output files on disk.
+You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
+The specified path is joined with the value of the 'output.path' option to determine the location on disk.
+  --output-css-filename <value>                                                      Specifies the filename template of output files on disk.
+You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
+The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --output-devtool-fallback-module-filename-template <value>                         Similar to `output.devtoolModuleFilenameTemplate`, but used in the case of duplicate module identifiers.
   --output-devtool-module-filename-template <value>                                  Filename template string of function for the sources array in a generated SourceMap.
   --output-devtool-namespace <value>                                                 Module namespace to use when interpolating filename template string for the sources array in a generated SourceMap.
 Defaults to `output.library` if not set.
 It's useful for avoiding runtime collisions in sourcemaps from multiple webpack projects built as libraries.
   --output-enabled-chunk-loading-types <value...>                                    The method of loading chunks (methods included by default are 'jsonp' (web), 'import' (ESM), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).
   --output-enabled-chunk-loading-types-reset                                         Clear all items provided in 'output.enabledChunkLoadingTypes' configuration.
 List of chunk loading types enabled for use by entry points.
-  --output-enabled-library-types <value...>                                          Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
+  --output-enabled-library-types <value...>                                          Type of library (types included by default are 'var', 'module', 'assign', 'assign-properties', 'this', 'window', 'self', 'global', 'commonjs', 'commonjs2', 'commonjs-module', 'commonjs-static', 'amd', 'amd-require', 'umd', 'umd2', 'jsonp', 'system', but others might be added by plugins).
   --output-enabled-library-types-reset                                               Clear all items provided in 'output.enabledLibraryTypes' configuration.
 List of library types enabled for use by entry points.
   --output-enabled-wasm-loading-types <value...>                                     The method of loading WebAssembly Modules (methods included by default are 'fetch' (web/WebWorker), 'async-node' (node.js), but others might be added by plugins).
   --output-enabled-wasm-loading-types-reset                                          Clear all items provided in 'output.enabledWasmLoadingTypes' configuration.
 List of wasm loading types enabled for use by entry points.